hackerb9/open-spelling-bee/README.md

 Each word must include the center letter at least once.

-Letters may be used as many times as you'd like.
+Letters may be used as many times as you'd like and in any order.

 Scoring: 1 point for a 4 letter word, and 1 more point for each additional letter.

+                Example:      WORD : 1 point
+                             WORDY : 2 points
+                            WORKED : 3 points
+                          WOODWORK : 5 points

 Each puzzle has 1 "pangram" that uses each of the 7 letters at least once.
 The pangram is worth 7 extra points.

+                       *** KEYWORD : 4 points + 7 points

 ## example play